FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Background

 The convergence of advanced wireless communication technologies and artificial intelligence (AI) presents unprecedented opportunities for transforming railway operations.
 Next-generation networks such as 5G and emerging 6G systems enable real-time, high-bandwidth data collection from distributed sensors across railway infrastructure and station facilities~\cite{6gwhitepaper}.
-This enhanced connectivity facilitates continuous monitoring of critical parameters, including track conditions, vehicle performance metrics, and passenger flows, creating rich datasets that were previously difficult or impossible to collect centrally and analyze in real time.
+This enhanced connectivity facilitates continuous monitoring of critical parameters, including track conditions, vehicle performance metrics, and passenger flows.
+It thereby creates rich datasets that were previously difficult or impossible to collect centrally and analyze in real time.
 When combined with modern AI techniques, particularly deep learning (DL) and predictive analytics, these data streams enable railway operators to anticipate potential failures, optimize maintenance schedules, and predict delays before they occur.
 Machine learning (ML) models trained on comprehensive operational data can identify complex patterns indicative of emerging problems, allowing for proactive interventions rather than reactive responses.
 This shift from traditional scheduled maintenance to predictive, condition-based approaches not only reduces operational costs but also significantly improves service reliability and safety across the entire railway network~\cite{Davari2021}.

-While the availability of train-related datasets has expanded in recent years across four primary thematic categories: traffic planning and management, maintenance and inspection, safety and security, and passenger mobility~\cite{Pappaterra2021}, a significant limitation persists: the vast majority of existing datasets do not integrate weather conditions data.
-This gap presents a critical challenge for research requiring simultaneous analysis of operational and meteorological factors, which is essential given the potential impact of weather on railway performance.
+The availability of train-related datasets has expanded in recent years across four primary thematic categories: traffic planning and management, maintenance and inspection, safety and security, and passenger mobility~\cite{Pappaterra2021}.
+However, a significant limitation persists: most existing datasets either omit weather conditions entirely or incorporate only a limited set of meteorological parameters.
+This gap presents a critical challenge for research requiring simultaneous analysis of operational and meteorological factors.
+Such analysis is essential given the potential impact of weather on railway performance.